 We Can Help You File an Appeal

 Just because your application was rejected doesn’t mean the fight is over.
-You have every right to appeal the SSA’s decision if you were denied benefits.
-This could involve resubmitting your application, following certain deadlines, and presenting new pieces of evidence.
+You have every right to appeal the SSA’s decision if denied benefits.
+This could involve resubmitting your application, following certain deadlines, and presenting new evidence.